Will Hoge

-Will Hoge (born November 14, 1972) is an American Americana country music singer, songwriter, and musician from Nashville, Tennessee, United States.
+Will Hoge (born November 14, 1972) is an American country music singer, songwriter, and musician from Nashville, Tennessee.

 Early life

 Will Hoge was born and grew up in Franklin, Tennessee, located just south of Nashville.
 His sound was influenced by his musician father and uncles and the extensive record collection that his father kept.

 Hoge attended Western Kentucky University to study history, planning to become a high school history teacher and basketball coach.
 He decided that he wanted to try his hand at rock and roll and began writing music.
 Will left the university after realizing he wanted to be a musician.

 Early band

 Will released an early EP of original music with his band Spoonful in the mid-1990s.
 However, the band was not picked up and eventually disbanded.
 Some of these early songs were recycled on later albums, and are still hits with his loyal followers.